-Mission: This program works with local landowners to implement on-the-ground projects that support the health of the Battle River and the many creeks and wetlands in the area.
-An important focus of the program will be to protect and improve the health of shorelines and streambanks.
-Funding is available to support landowner projects, which may include riparian fencing, installation of livestock watering systems, tree planting, riparian health inventories, and more.
+The RiparianCARE program works with local landowners, land renters, and community partners to implement on-the-ground projects that support the health of the Battle River and the many creeks and wetlands across the Battle River and Sounding Creek watersheds.
+An important focus of the program is to support riparian conservation and restoration efforts (RiparianCARE) that protect and improve the health of shorelines and streambanks.

-Contact: Sarah Skinner, 780-672-0276, email@example.com
+Contact: Susanna Bruneau, 780-672-0276, email@example.com

 The Ponoka Riparian Restoration Program wrapped up in spring 2018.
 We worked with a number of landowners in the Ponoka area and provided funding for projects that are helping to improve the health of the Battle River and several local creeks and wetlands.
-Landowner projects included 20 riparian health inventories, 11 km of riparian fencing, 11 livestock watering systems, and over 10,000 trees planted.
+Landowner projects included 20 riparian health inventories, 11 kilometres of riparian fencing, 11 livestock watering systems, and over 10,000 trees planted.

 The Ferry Point Riparian Restoration Program worked with landowners along the Battle River south of the Dried Meat Lake weir at highway 56 within Camrose County.
 See our Ferry Point Reach Report for details on the program and completed projects.